 Shoulder dystocia cannot be diagnosed until it occurs during delivery.
 It can sometimes be predicted by determining the weight and size of the fetus and the structure of the mother's pelvis.
 This information can help determine whether a vaginal delivery is safe for the mother and baby.
 An ultrasound may be done prior to labor to determine if the baby is too large to fit safely through the birth canal during delivery.

-After shoulder dystocia is diagnosed, your doctor will go through a series of maneuvers to attempt to dislodge the baby's shoulder and allow for a vaginal delivery.
+After shoulder dystocia is diagnosed, the doctor will go through a series of maneuvers to attempt to dislodge the baby's shoulder and allow for a vaginal delivery.
 Options include:

 Shoulder dystocia cannot be prevented.
 Babies who are at risk of shoulder dystocia because of large size can be evaluated prior to delivery with regular prenatal care and ultrasound testing.
 Women with diabetes or who are very overweight should have the size of their babies estimated.
 Women with pregnancies complicated by a large fetus are at risk for shoulder dystocia and should be counseled about the option of delivery by C-section.